SCIInstitute/PFEIFER/josspaper/paper.md

  Time signals recorded
-from typical experiments in cardiac electrophysiology require a substantial amount of processing before they can be used for diagnostic or analytical purposes.
+from typical experiments in cardiac electrophysiology require a substantial amount of processing before they can be used for diagnostic or analytical purposes [@Good2016, @MacLeod2005, @Swenson2011, @Aras2014, @Aras2016].
 However, these processing steps are rarely described in adequate detail in literature.
 Until now, there has also been a scarcity of commonly available software tools, each group creating one-off tools for their exclusive use.
 This lack of shared tools, code, and even detailed algorithms has